TNC and Radio Adjust and Test

 If you are doing this by ear, you will likely end up with a transmit level that is less than ideal, but this is a great start.

-you need to know where the potentiometer is which makes the TxLevel adjustment.
-On the TNC-PI the potentiometer is near the DE-9 radio connector.
+You need to know where the potentiometer is which makes the TxLevel adjustment and also the potentiometer which adjusts the TXDELAY (how long the PTT is asserted before packets start).

-- tune a receiver to the frequency of your transmitter.
+- Tune the local monitor receiver, at the transmit site, to the frequency of your transmitter.

-- Type the command c # yyy where # is the port number.
+- Type this as a Linux command: tarpn linktest # where # is the port number.

-- Adjust the receiver level to a level slightly louder than comfortable, but not so loud that the receiver is distorted.
+- Adjust the receiver level on the local monitor receiver to a level slightly louder than comfortable, but not so loud that the receiver is distorted.

 - During the time the TNC is attempting to transmit you should turn the potentiometer where you can hear the quality and level of the transmit audio change.